nytlabs/streamtools/README.md

 POST `/import`

 Import accepts a JSON representation of a pattern, creating it in the running streamtools instance.
 Any block ID collissions are resolved automatically, meaning you can repeatedly import the same pattern if it's useful.

+### data

+Every block that as an `OUT` route also has a websocket and a long-lived HTTP connection associated with it.
+These

+WEBSOCKET `/ws/{id}`

+a websocket emitting every message sent on the block's `OUT` route.

+GET `/stream/{id}`

+a long-lived HTTP stream of every message sent on the block's `OUT` route.

 ### blocks